Ashkan-Yaldaie/thesis/README.md

+# Bachelor Thesis

-# Home automation and security system with the Raspberry Pi
+### Home automation and security system with the Raspberry Pi

 © 2015 Ashkan Yaldaie